seanburlington/learn-go-with-tests/math.md

 Something like this _classic_ picture by Nat Pryce and Steve Freeman

 ![img.png](TDD-outside-in.jpg)

+## Go Test Packages

+Previous chapters have used entirely unit tests - these tests need access to the internals of the package under test and as such are part of the same package.

+Go also supports `external test packages`

+`go test help` tells us

+> Test files that declare a package with the suffix "_test" will be compiled as a separate package, and then linked and run with the main test binary.

+Because they are external, *_test packages are explicitly limited to the public API, and have to import the packages they test.
+In other words they function much more like a real client than unit tests.

+For more information see : [The Go Programming language](https://www.amazon.co.uk/Programming-Language-Addison-Wesley-Professional-Computing/dp/0134190440) Section 11.2.4: External Test Packages

+## Our First Acceptance Test

 Anyway, let's try and write that acceptance test - the one that will let us know when we're done.